-- Land Use Policy1.1.
-The City of Compton will rewrite the City's Zoning Ordinance to conform to the General Plan to ensure land use compatibility. - Land Use Policy 1.2.
-The City of Compton will maintain consistency between redevelopment plans and consolidated plans and the General Plan goals and policies. - Land Use Policy 1.3.
+- □ Land Use Policy1.1.
+The City of Compton will rewrite the City's Zoning Ordinance to conform to the General Plan to ensure land use compatibility. - ☐ Land Use Policy 1.2.
+The City of Compton will maintain consistency between adopted specific and master plans, consolidated plans, and the General Plan goals and policies. - ☐ Land Use Policy 1.3.
 The City will develop and maintain an updated Development Tracking system that allows for electronic tracking and processing of development projects and building permits applications, with access provided to all departments that play a role in the approval process including Building and Safety; Public Works; Business License; Planning and Economic Development; Fire; and Water departments.